 Recruiting Fellowships

-K. Leroy Irvis Fellowships
+K. Leroy Irvis Fellowship

 The Dietrich School awards the Whittington Fellowship to women starting their doctoral studies in disciplines where women have been traditionally underrepresented and who demonstrate exceptional ability and outstanding research promise.
 Preference will be given to residents of the Commonwealth of Pennsylvania.
 In the 2020/21 application cycle, Whittington Fellowships are available for incoming Ph.D. students in Economics and Chemistry.
 This prestigious Fellowship carries a competitive three-term stipend and a tuition scholarship.
 Fellows are co-mentored by advanced graduate students and faculty members.